MicrosoftDocs/entra-docs/docs/external-id/direct-federation-adfs.md

 manager: celestedg
 ms.custom: "it-pro"
 ms.collection: M365-identity-device-management
-#  Customer intent: As an IT admin, I want to configure SAML/WS-Fed based identity provider federation with AD FS, so that I can enable federation between Microsoft Entra B2B and IdPs that use the SAML or WS-Fed protocol.
+#customer intent: As an IT admin, I want to configure SAML/WS-Fed based identity provider federation with AD FS, so that I can enable federation between Microsoft Entra B2B and IdPs that use the SAML or WS-Fed protocol.
 ---

 # Example: Configure SAML/WS-Fed based identity provider federation with AD FS